cortexlabs/cortex/examples/sentiment-analysis/README.md

 ## Add request handling

-The API should convert the model’s prediction to a human readable label before responding to the client.
-This can be implemented in a request handler file:
+The model requires tokenized input for inference, but the API should accept strings of natural language as input.
+It should also map the model’s integer predictions to the actual sentiment label.
+This can be implemented in a request handler file.
+Define a `pre_inference` function to tokenize request payloads and a `post_inference` function to map inference output to labels before responding to the client:

 ```python
 import tensorflow as tf